KevinVerre/kevins-guide-to-git/README.txt

 	The dash argument will checkout the previous branch you were on before your current branch.
 (Similar to how `cd -` changes your directory to the previous one you were in.)

 git init “foldername"
+	create a new directory with "foldername" as the name.
+Then create a new git repo in that directory. git init ./
-git status
+	initialize a new git repo in the current directory git status
-git branch
-git branch -r
-git branch -v
+	Shows the current status.
+Includes which branch you are on.
+What changes have been made to the files, and whether those unstaged changes or changes that have already been staged.
+Also shows if your current branch is behind its upstream branch. git branch git branch -r git branch -v